Behind Every Good Man

 Behind Every Good Man is a 1967 American short film directed by Nikolai Ursin.
 The film follows an unidentified African-American trans woman through one day of her life in Los Angeles.
-Willow Maclay and Caden Gardner characterized the film as "a hybrid of documentary and scripted fiction".

 In 2022, Behind Every Good Man was selected for preservation in the United States National Film Registry of the Library of Congress for being "culturally, historically, or aesthetically significant".

+Transgender film critics Willow Maclay and Caden Gardner characterized the film as "a hybrid of documentary and scripted fiction".

 Plot

 The film opens with the woman walking through the street and attracting stares and glimpses from other men.
 She begins talking with one of the men, and gets so engrossed within the conversation that she misses her bus, and agrees to go on a date with him.
 Later, while dressing up for the date, she narrates how she was once inspected by an undercover cop when she entered the mens bathroom.
 As she waits in her house for the date to show up, she looks outside the window and puts on a record, but he does not arrive.
 Three songs play throughout the film: the Dionne Warwick recordings of "Reach Out for Me" and "Wishin' and Hopin'", and The Supremes recording of "I'll Turn to Stone".